naring/IoT_lab/README.md

 # IoT_lab
-This repository is my individual lab codes.
+This repository is for my individual lab codes.